There are many ways to make a contribution to the Foundation for Teaching

 Make a Contribution by Mail

-If you prefer to send us your gift through standard mail, you may download the pledge form and send it with your check to:
+If you prefer to send us your gift through standard mail, you should mail your contribution to:

 Foundation for Teaching Economics

 Make Your Gift of Stock or Real Property